PandaDB: Understanding Unstructured Data in Graph Database: Query Plan Optimization

+At first, we observe that semantic information are cached/indexed or not would influence the performance greatly.
+When such semantic information are cached and indexed, unstructured data operator shows much better performance than the ordinary operations (e.g. \textit{NodeScan} and \textit{PropertyFilter}) in the graph databases, then the corresponding plan optimization need to adjust this cost update.
+Base on this observation, the CBO of PandaDB is computing the related runtime cost gradually and update the cost one by one.

-Based on the designs mentioned above, Definition \ref{definition-cost-model} formalizes the cost model as following. \begin{definition} Given the the input table $T$, the cost of an unstructured property operator could be estimated as follow:
+Based on the designs mentioned above, Definition~\ref{definition-cost-model} formalizes the cost model in this work as following. \begin{definition} Given an unstructured data operator $p$ and its speed when it is called at the $i$th time, the computation cost of operator $p$ is estimated as following way:

-\end{definition} Where the $\mathbb{E}(|T|)$ is to calculate the expected size of the input table $T$.
+\end{definition} Where the $\mathbb{E}(|T|)$ is the expected size of the input table $T$.
+Given $v_i(\sigma{_p})$, the expected cost when $p$ is called at the ($i+1$)th time is calculated by the following way.